leftstack/oniontunnelmanager/README.md

 - Windows 64-bit
 - Linux 64-bit

-Arti and Chisel are included with the application package.
-Onion Tunnel Manager detects them automatically; alternate binaries can be selected from the **Binaries** section when needed.
+The latest copies of Arti & Chisel are included with the application package.
+Onion Tunnel Manager detects them automatically, though alternate binaries can be selected from the **Binaries** if you want to use your own built binaries.

 ## Create a Server